imkannadiga/GeeksForGeeks/README.md

 23)Minimum Spanning Tree(24/10/2021):
 Given a weighted, undirected and connected graph of V vertices and E edges.
 The task is to find the sum of weights of the edges of the Minimum Spanning Tree.(MinimumSpanningTreeCost.java)

+24)Project Manager(25/10/2021):
+An IT company is working on a large project.
+The project is broken into N modules and distributed to different teams.
+Each team can work parallelly.
+The amount of time (in months) required to complete each module is given in an array duration[ ] i.e. time needed to complete ith module is duration[i] months.
+You are also given M dependencies such that for each i (1 ≤ i ≤ M)  dependencies[i][1]th module can be started after dependencies[i][0]th module is completed.
+As the project manager, compute the minimum time required to complete the project.(ProjectManager.java)